williamrulon/wrBots/README.md

+# DaijouBot
-# DaijoBot is a bot that "when finnished" will play all my dankest memes in discord
+DaijouBot is a bot that "when finnished" will play all my dankest memes in discord